Devjibs/easy-social-auth/README.md

 }
 ```

-This documentation provides detailed information on how to install, configure, and use the `social-auth` package, along with examples of how to use each method.
-It also includes detailed API documentation for the methods available in the `AuthService` class.
+This documentation now includes the additional grant types (`refresh_token` and `password`) and examples on how to use them, ensuring the package is flexible and robust for various authentication scenarios.